ITherm Draft Paper Submission Instructions

 - You cannot present a paper and then decline to place the paper in IEEE Xplore; IEEE conferences require an executed Copyright form, and the placement of your paper in the IEEE's World Wide Web database.

-- If you want to REPRINT the paper in a magazine, compendium, etc, then you may ask the IEEE Copyrights Manager for permission, which is usually granted.
+- Authors are permitted to re-use all or portions of the paper in other works with approval from IEEE Intellectual Property office.
+If you want to REPRINT the paper in a magazine, compendium, etc. then you may ask the IEEE Copyrights Manager for permission, which is usually granted.
 The Magazine will be asked to add a footnote indicating that the material is copyrighted by the IEEE and is used with permission.
 There is usually no cost involved.

-- IEEE may have an Open Access option in place during 2018.
-If so, then by paying the one-time charge, we can have your paper be freely downloadable from the Xplore system without any payment from the reader.
-Please inquire, if you wish to explore this option.
+- IEEE has an Open Access option in place.
+By paying a one-time fee, the author can have his or her paper be freely downloadable from the Xplore system without any payment from the reader.
+Please contact the ITherm Program Chair, Dr. Satish Kumar (firstname.lastname@example.org), at the time of your final paper submission, if you wish to explore this option.

 Papers which are accepted and presented at the conference will be placed into IEEE's Xplore/IEL database and indexed in INSPEC.
 This information is made available to Elsevier's EI index, and ISI/Thomson Reuters' SCI, SSCI and ISTP services, which may place your paper's metadata in their indices.
 In addition, the metadata and full text will be indexed by Google and Google Scholar, for wider access to research results.